Updated 30 November 2025

 *Has Westsea not in various ways breached duties to the lessees of transparency, honest conduct and good faith in contractual performance?

-With this summary we can turn to the history behind our group’s refusal to pay Westsea’s legal billings, which story begins in 2014.
-In that year lessee Hugh Trenchard stopped begging the company for disclosure about the then-planned major project to replace all of the Orchard House tower windows at lessee/tenant expense.
-He sued, the company’s lawyer agreed to disclosure after four days in court before Supreme Court Justice Brian MacKenzie, settling that issue, but the company also asked the judge to rule that the lease allowed it to bill its expenses in the matter to all lessees.
+The story behind our group’s refusal to pay Westsea’s legal billings began in late 2014 when lessee Hugh Trenchard stopped begging the company for disclosure of then-existing information about the planned major project to replace all of the Orchard House tower windows at lessee/tenant expense.
+He sued, the company’s lawyer agreed after four days in court to disclose a future engineering report before Supreme Court Justice Brian MacKenzie, settling that issue, but the company also asked the judge to rule that the lease allowed it to bill its full-indemnity expenses in the matter to all lessees.

-Some months later, in 2016, Justice MacKenzie ruled that Westsea’s expenses to litigate the request for disclosure were not a building operating cost, so the company could not bill those costs to its lessees.
+Early in 2016, Justice MacKenzie ruled that Westsea’s expenses to litigate the request for disclosure were not a building operating cost, so the company could not bill those costs to its lessees.
 Justice MacKenzie further ruled that even if he thought that the Orchard House lease allowed Westsea to require reimbursement of those litigation expenses by its long-term tenants, he would not have permitted the charge because the company could have avoided the cost of litigation by providing Mr. Trenchard with the reasonable disclosure for which he had asked.
+That ruling can be read here:

 The company assigned its Vancouver team of lawyers to bring that ruling to the B.C.
 Court of Appeal.
-Three judges there noted that Westsea wanted to bill all lessees, but that only Mr. Trenchard made the original request for disclosure that Westsea opposed, and that other lessees were not notified of the subsidiary question; whether the company could bill all lessees its expenses in the matter.
-The Court of Appeal concluded that Westsea “was wrong” to have asked the judge to decide whether it could bill all lessees, and that Justice MacKenzie’s decision on that point was therefor premature, set it aside, and noted verbally that Westsea might choose not to bill all lessees.
-‘Sounded like guidance to me.
+In October of 2017 three judges there noted that Westsea wanted to bill all lessees, but that only Mr. Trenchard made the original request for disclosure that Westsea opposed, and that other lessees were not notified of the subsidiary question of whether the company could bill all lessees its expenses in the matter.
+The Court of Appeal concluded that Westsea “was wrong” to have asked the judge to decide whether it could bill all lessees, that Justice MacKenzie’s decision on that point was therefor premature, set the ruling aside in part, and noted that Westsea “… may yet decide that it should not attempt to charge the leaseholders for the legal fees and expenses related to the (windows-cost) Petition.”
+That sounded like appeal-court-level guidance that Westsea chose not to follow.

 During this period Westsea proceeded to contract for replacement of all Orchard House windows and to bill its lessees about $6 million.
 Lessee Trenchard felt that he had pre-paid his rent, and that as a long-term tenant he should not be billed for new windows for a suite he did not own; further, that windows replacement was a capital expense not captured by the lease, and also that the tenant’s wear-and-tear exception in the lease to each lessee’s duty to maintain their suite made him not liable to replace worn-out windows.
 Thus, in 2016, he sued anew, this time to recover about $35,000 he had paid for the new windows, balcony slider doors and upgraded bathroom ventilation.
 (We’ll nickname all of this “windows”.)

 It was in January of 2018 that the company warned all Orchard House lessees that we would be required to pay the firm’s litigation expenses to oppose lessee Hugh Trenchard’s suit regarding the cost of replacement windows.
 That letter can be read here: Pay or we sue .
 Note that the letter also said that litigation expenses would be separated from legal costs directly connected to the remediation work and “ongoing leaseholder and/or tenant issues”.
-But no separated information was ever provided, so lessees would not have the option to decline to pay specifically the landlord’s litigation expenses if we thought that other legal billings were reasonable.
+But no separated information was ever provided despite our demands, so lessees would not have the option to decline to pay specifically the landlord’s litigation expenses if we thought that other legal billings to us were reasonable.

 The civil trial regarding the windows-replacement expense took place in June, 2019; Madam Justice Karen Douglas ruled for Westsea, which decision was upheld in May 2020 by the B.C.
 Court of Appeal.
-Read about that on this site under the headline “Appeals court rules for Westsea” via this link: https://orchardhouseleaseholder.ca/windows-decision-appeal/
+The appeals court did, however, allow Mr. Trenchard to introduce new evidence, being nine other cookie-cutter leases, and the court made a finding of fact that the Orchard House lease is a standard-form contract.
+Read the windows replacement-cost story on this site’s page Lessees pay for windows

 In a front-page story in June of 2020 the Times-Colonist reported on the B.C.
 Court of Appeal upholding the lower-court ruling that the lease does allow Westsea to bill replacement of its building’s windows to the lessee tenants.
 The story then turns to the company’s litigation expenses in that matter also being billed to the lessees.
 The story has a few errors, such as use of the word “condo” (‘different animal) and the misunderstanding that we own our suites; the news report can be read here: T-C reports BCCA decision .